akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ### Link assets to your product

 You can manually link assets to your product using this attribute.
 You have two possibilities (and two use-cases):
-- your assets are already created in the Asset Manager: use the `Add asset` button to open the asset picker.
+- Your assets are already created in the Asset Manager: use the `Add asset` button to open the asset picker.
-- your assets are not yet created in the Asset Manager: use the `Upload asset` button to upload and create new assets in the Asset Manager, directly from your product sheet.
+- Your assets are not yet created in the Asset Manager: use the `Upload asset` button to upload and create new assets in the Asset Manager, directly from your product sheet.
 Of course, they will be linked to your product.

 #### The asset picker
 To pick assets that already exist in your Asset Manager, follow these steps: